Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Related Work

-\textbf{Blind Quality Enhancement.} Blind quality enhancement methods~\cite{xing2020early,kim2020agarnet,chen2022blind,ding2023blind} aim to address all levels of compression quality using a single model.
-Most of these methods are designed for image enhancement.
-Yoonsik et al.~\cite{kim2020agarnet} introduced a network for eliminating compression artifacts in images by estimating a Quantization Factor (QF) map.
-They utilize the QF map to adaptively gate feature maps corresponding to different QF levels.
-Xing et al.~\cite{xing2020early} effectively leverages computational resources by estimating the degree of image compression and dynamically selecting to exit the artifact reduction modules early.
-Image methods can’t be directly used for QECV since they ignore the spatial-temporal information over multi-frames.
-Ding et al.~\cite{ding2023blind} achieves blind CVQE for the first time by predicting the quality of target frames and assigning different computational weights to the outputs of various compression artifact reduction blocks.
-However, compressed video bitstreams contain the QPs of video frames, which are known information.
-The representation of compressed video frame quality, utilizing QP values alongside existing self-supervised learning methods, still requires exploration.
+\textbf{Blind Quality Enhancement.} Blind quality enhancement methods~\cite{jiang2021towards,wang2022jpeg,chen2022blind,ding2023blind} aim to address all levels of compression quality using a single model.
+Most of these methods are designed for image enhancement. ~\cite{wang2022jpeg} achieves accurate removal of JPEG compression artifacts by mining discriminative features of the artifacts through contrastive representation learning, without relying on known JPEG compression parameters. ~\cite{jiang2021towards} instead explicitly decouple image features and QF features from compressed images, and map the predicted QF to modulation coefficients that control the responses of the reconstruction network, thereby enabling flexible blind JPEG artifact removal across different compression levels under unknown QFs. ~\cite{ding2023blind} achieves blind CVQE for the first time by predicting the quality of target frames and assigning different computational weights to the outputs of various compression artifact reduction blocks.
+However, although QPs are embedded in compressed video bitstreams, they may be unavailable or inaccessible to downstream enhancement models in real-world applications.
+Therefore, blind CVQE remains practically important.